National Institutes of Health, HHS.

-The Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) announces a public webinar “Reverse Toxicokinetics: Using In Vitro Data to Estimate Exposures that Could Be Associated with Adverse Effects In Vivo.”
-The webinar is organized on behalf of ICCVAM by the National Toxicology Program Interagency Center for the Evaluation Alternative Toxicological Methods (NICEATM) and hosted by the Environmental Protection Agency's National Center for Computational Toxicology (NCCT).
-Interested persons may participate via Adobe® ConnectTM.
-Time is allotted for questions from participants.
+The Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) announces a public webinar “Machine Learning in Toxicology: Fundamentals of Application and Interpretation.”
+The webinar is organized on behalf of ICCVAM by the National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM).
+Interested persons may participate via WebEx.
+Time will be allotted for questions from the audience.

 Start Further Info

 Dr. Warren Casey, Director, NICEATM; telephone: (984) 287-3118; email: firstname.lastname@example.org.

 Start Supplemental Information